Gydunhn/VSC-Essentials/README.md

 ## Note

 This extension pack was made possible by this [article] by [Sanik Bajracharya] on Medium.
+[This extension] can be found at [open-vsx.org] as well.

 ## Included